 Last November, a fully insured North Dakotan was dispatched on an 84-mile medical air transport from Langdon, N.D., to Grand Forks.
 When the charges came in at more than $66,000, …insurance covered just $16,000.
 The patient was left with a $50,000 bill.

-Because of these flights, which patients cannot always choose because they are sometimes unconscious after an accident, some North Dakotans have had leins placed on homes and others have gone bankrupt.
+Because of these flights, which patients cannot always choose because they are sometimes unconscious after an accident, some North Dakotans have had liens placed on homes and others have gone bankrupt.

-There are similar problems in higher education and in other parts of the healthcare industry too, but I’ll save that for another essay.
+There are similar problems in higher education and in other parts of the economy too, but I’ll save that for another essay.
 For now, I’ll just end with a graphical analysis of monopolistic competition.

 With complexity like that, it is easy to see why economics professors tend to just focus on the simpler analysis of markets in perfect competition.
-And this graph just shows a short-run analysis.
-It gets even more complicated if you delve into more details.
+And this graph just shows a static, short-run analysis.
+It gets even more complicated if you delve into more realism.